-Appendix B lists possible orthographic and phonetic misinterpretations of the letters appearing in the proposed proprietary name, Imbruvica.
-Table 1 lists the names with potential orthographic, phonetic, or spelling similarity to the proposed proprietary name, Imbruvica identified by the primary reviewer, the Expert Panel Discussion (EPD), and other review disciplines.
-Our analysis determined all 25 names will not pose a risk for confusion as described in Appendices D through E.
+Appendix B lists possible orthographic and phonetic misinterpretations of the letters appearing in the proposed proprietary name.
+These variations were used in the search for names similar to Impavido.
+Table 1 lists the names with potential orthographic, phonetic, or spelling similarity to the proposed proprietary name, Impavido identified by the primary reviewer, and the Expert Panel Discussion (EPD).